Patrick McKendry: Israel Folau at 'point of no return', so can someone please check on Michael Cheika?

 COMMENT

-The first ever image of a black hole three million times the size of earth, something from which nothing, not even light, can escape, a "monster" of a thing according to scientists, has been taken around the time of Israel Folau's social media meltdown which will almost certainly see him axed from the Wallabies.
+The first image of a black hole, three million times the size of earth, something from which nothing, not even light, can escape, a "monster" of a thing according to scientists, was taken around the time of Israel Folau's social media meltdown which will almost certainly see him axed from the Wallabies.

-The big question is… has anyone checked on Michael Cheika?
+The big question is … has anyone checked on Michael Cheika?
 I'm only asking because the Wallabies coach can be a little cranky at the best of times and he's a big bloke.
-I've never seen him truly go off on one and to be honest I wouldn't want to but I reckon he would have over Folau's latest brain-fart which will probably rob the Wallabies of Super Rugby's greatest try-scorer at the World Cup in five months' time.
+I've never seen him truly go off one-on-one and to be honest I wouldn't want to but I reckon he would have over Folau's latest brain-fart which will probably rob the Wallabies of Super Rugby's greatest try-scorer at the World Cup in five months' time.

 Apologies for starting with an attempt at a joke, but I'll extend this thin metaphor a little further if I may.
-According to the BBC, there is a region of space beyond a black hole called "the event horizon", a "point of no return", beyond which it is impossible to escape the gravitational effects of the black hole and that is where Folau finds himself now.
+According to the BBC, there is a region of space beyond a black hole called "the event horizon", a "point of no return", beyond which it is impossible to escape the gravitational effects of the black hole.
+That is where Folau finds himself now.

 Putting aside for a moment his half-baked views on gays and others, views that have been rightly condemned by the rugby community around the world, Folau is the one Wallabies back in Cheika's squad who requires instant respect for his attacking ability.